sasadjukic/google_search_scraper/README.md

 <strong>ABOUT THIS PROGRAM</strong>
 <br><br>
-Google Search Scraper is a simple program that scrapes google search engine and writes a csv file with all the data The program uses Python/Flask for backend, and HTML, CSS, vanilla JS for front end.
+Google Search Scraper is a simple program that scrapes google search engine and writes a csv file with all the data.
+The data collected are the title and associated web site that appear on the Google search engine as a result of the user's search.
+The program uses Python/Flask for backend, and HTML, CSS, vanilla JS for front end.
 BeautifulSoup is used to scrape data from Google.
 The data is transfered from BE to FE via Flask-socketIO